 Check out the Amazing Race Cozumel here, and read all their great reviews.
 Try it!

-Even if your kids don’t want to try scuba, they might want to pretend to live ‘beneath the sea’ from time to time.
+Even if you don’t want to try scuba diving with your kids in Cozumel, they might want to pretend to live ‘beneath the sea’ from time to time.

-One little known activity in Cozumel is the Mermaid Experience, with DeLille Sports.
+One lesser-known activity in Cozumel is the Mermaid Experience, with DeLille Sports.

 DeLille Sports is truly the best shop for learning to Kiteboard and SUP, so your more extreme sports lovers might prefer those.
 But for the mermaid experience, they have a fun session.